Urban and Regional Planning GSI Positions

 Positions: up to 1

-This course provides an introduction to Geographic Information Systems (GIS) technology and how it may be applied to solve urban planning problems.
+Course Description: This course provides an introduction to Geographic Information Systems (GIS) technology and how it may be applied to solve urban planning problems.
 Emphasis is on basic principles and concepts of GIS, theory and tools of spatial analysis, and broad exposure to GIS applications such as land use, infrastructure, and environmental planning.
 Topics include the history of GIS, hardware and software requirements, spatial data types, data formats and sources, spatial analysis techniques, making maps and reports, and fundamentals of database design.

 GSI responsibilities: Attend class, lead and/or assist with discussion section(s), grade assignments, and hold office hours.
 Detailed assignments will be worked out with the instructor.

-Required qualifications: Professionalism (possessing the characteristics of punctuality, dependability, and accountability); Organizational ability and knowledge of GIS technology.
+Required Qualifications: Professionalism (possessing the characteristics of punctuality, dependability, and accountability); Organizational ability and knowledge of GIS technology.
 Relevant course work, strong academic performance.

-Desired qualifications: Experience or promise in leading oral discussions, assessing student work, capacity for troubleshooting skills in working with software, and an aptitude or interest in web GIS mapping.
+Desired Qualifications: Experience or promise in leading oral discussions, assessing student work, capacity for troubleshooting skills in working with software, and an aptitude or interest in web GIS mapping.